wp-plugins/child-theme-configurator/readme.txt

 Start by clicking the "Query/Selector" tab and typing "base" in the first box.
 You can then start typing in the second box to retrieve the style selectors to edit.

-= If the parent theme changes (e.g., upgrade), do I have to copy them to the child theme? =
+= If the parent theme changes (e.g., upgrade), do I have to update the child theme? =

 No. This is the point of using child themes.
 Changes to the parent theme are automatically inherited by the child theme.